LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 #### Listening to Podcasts

-There are a bunch of C++ podcasts.
-Especially since 2020, there are quite a few new ones appear:
+There are a bunch of C++ podcasts, including a few new ones appeared in 2020:

 - [CppCast](https://www.cppcast.com/)
 - [cpp.chat](https://cpp.chat/)